-Houston Bowery Wall: The full history of the iconic Street Art Wall!2 July 2019
+Houston Bowery Wall: Full history of the iconic New-York Street Art Wall!2 July 2019

 If there were to be only one Wall dedicated to Street Art throughout Manhattan, it would obviously be the Houston Bowery Wall!
 His incredible story turns this wall a legend of urban art!
 The biggest Street Artists and graffiti artists from all over the world put their signature on.
 At each new artwork, this is a new show offered to New Yorkers and visitors of the big apple.